Frequently Asked Questions

 - Canadians benefit directly and indirectly from natural ecosystems worldwide, for example in climate regulation.
 Please see our Conservation Fast Facts regarding the economic benefits of conservation and the particular importance of tropical ecosystems.

 - Canada's migratory birds are being affected by habitat loss in their tropical wintering areas.
+The populations of Canada's bird species that winter in South America have declined by 53% on average from 1970 to 2010.

 - Canada is an affluent country that generates its wealth as an integrated part of the world economy, and we can easily supplement the limited resources developing nations have to achieve highly desirable conservation goals.